SUJITH-REDDY-YENUGU/DEEP-LEARNING-BASIC/README.md

 4) The above model is now loaded in another file and there is proper interface of using gradio.
 5) I used the kaggle small dataset for phone addiction classification.
 6) I got the placement dataset but my model performed worse
+7) It did not work properly the linear regression.
+8)